-As part of CTC's involvement in the EU funded CycleLogistics project, we recently ran the first of two Shop by Bike trials.
+As part of Cycling UK's involvement in the EU funded CycleLogistics project, we recently ran the first of two Shop by Bike trials.
 This is a summary of the findings, with a link to the full report should you wish to read it all.

 Is it really viable to move things around by cycle in our towns and cities?
 What kind of things are currently being carried?
 Find out by listening to Outspoken Delivery's Gary Armstrong and CTC's Gavin Wood who discussed 'Cycle Logistics' on Radio New Zealand's Nights Show with Bryan Crump.

 CTC is part of a consortium involved in a pioneering CycleLogistics project funded by the EU's Intelligent Energy Europe Programme.
 The project aims to reduce energy used in urban freight transport by replacing motorised vehicles with cargo cycles.
 Read on to see how you can play a part...

 Sign up and be the first to hear inspirational stories, views and news from Cycling UK.

 Patron: Her Majesty The Queen